 This guide will inform you on copyright and issues pertaining to the use of copyrighted materials.
 It will not supply legal advice nor is it intended to replace the advice of USF General Counsel.

 Copyright is a form of protection provided by the laws of the United States (title 17, U.S. Code) to the authors of "original works of authorship," including literary, dramatic, musical, artistic, and certain other intellectual works.
-This protection is available to both published and unpublished works.